 Hi, I'm Suzie.
 I became interested in genealogy in 2007 after my father died.

 I live in Austin, TX, with my husband and our two kidlets.
 I enjoy riding my dirt bikes (yz250f & ttr225), learning digital photography (Nikon D90), genealogy, exploring cemeteries, and reading.
+I've been using my iPhone X to take grave photos and it's been working a treat.
+Please contact me if you'd like higher quality photos with my D90.

 Feel free to send corrections and/or add photos to any memorial I maintain.
-Death certificates are welcome.
 Thank you for any contribution you care to make.
 I can't tell you how much I appreciate everyone's assistance and input.
 I do try to credit contributors in the memorial bios with links to their Find A Grave profiles.
+Death certificates are welcome.

 If you would like to maintain a memorial I have created, please leave me a message or use the "edit - suggest a correction" option.
 I am open to transferring memorials to anyone who is in any way related to, or friends of the deceased.
 Or if you are investigating a particular family line, feel free to ask for a transfer.
 I try to add as much information as I can to each memorial I create.
 If I can't add anything else, I'm happy to transfer to someone who might be able to add more.